xqyww123/Isa-Mini/doc/Readme.md

 Isa Proof Shell
 ====

-A streamlined, UNIX-pipeline-based shell for Isabelle's proof system, designed to simplify the integration between Isabelle and machine learning systems.
+A streamlined, Unix-pipeline-based shell for Isabelle's proof system, optimized for integration between Isabelle and machine learning systems.
-This shell adopts a simplified language and an abstraction layer that abstract away all the complex Isabelle components designed for humans, making it particularly suitable for AI agents.
+This shell offers a minimal language and abstraction layer that eliminates human-oriented complexities in Isabelle, making it particularly suitable for AI agents.

 > This project is currently in the proposal stage.
 We welcome suggestions, feature requests, and concerns through GitHub issues.

 ## Key Features

 - **Communication**: Text-based standard I/O with JSON format
 - **Minimized Interface**: Minimal number of commands integrating powerful automation tools like Sledgehammer
-- **Concurrency**: Efficient concurrent proof sessions based on Isabelle's builtin thread scheduler.
+- **Concurrency**: Efficient concurrent proof sessions powered by Isabelle's built-in thread scheduler
-- **State Management**: Supports proof state revocation for historical state restoration
+- **State Management**: Support for restore historical proof states.
 ## Motivation

 Isabelle/HOL has evolved into a sophisticated system with numerous features optimized for human interaction.
 While powerful, many of these features—such as the human-readable Isar language—are unnecessary overhead when working with AI agents.
 This shell aims to:

-1. Strip away non-essential elements
+1. Strip away non-essential elements and provide a minimal, agent-friendly interface
 2. Integrate existing automation mechanisms
-3. Provide a minimal, agent-friendly interface

 ### Example of Simplification